 Let's not give because we feel guilty, or wishing we were giving less.
 God is nothing like that with us.
 He's not interested in us worshipping him that way.
-He's does not want us taking care of each other that way.
-Give this way: "God has blessed me, God's been gracious to me, and now I can pass God's goodness to someone else."
+Give this way: "God has blessed me, God has been gracious to me, and now I can pass on God's goodness to someone else."

-But this Scripture is NOT asking for anything heroic.
-This is NOT Jesus saying to the wealthy young ruler, "Sell all you have, give it to the poor, and come follow me."
+This Scripture is not asking for anything heroic.
+This is not Jesus saying to the wealthy young ruler, "Sell all you have, give it to the poor, and come follow me."
 This is not that.
 Rather, given your income, and your needs, and keeping your harvest in mind, what seems good to you?
-Give that much, Don't stress this.
+Give that much.
+Don't stress this.